Texting and Driving. In Exercises 21–26, refer to the accompanyin... | Channels for Pearson+

 Using Probabilities for Significant Events

-b.
-Find the probability of getting 3 or more drivers who say that they text while driving.
+d.
+Is 3 a significantly high number of drivers who say that they text while driving?
+Why or why not?

 Verified step by step guidance